shreedharn/bedrock-cost-keeper/README.md

 ## Security
 - JWT-based authentication with token revocation
-- Credential rotation with zero-downtime grace periods
+- Credential rotation
-- One-time secret retrieval tokens (10-minute expiry)
+- One-time secret retrieval tokens with expiry
 - All data encrypted at rest (DynamoDB, Secrets Manager)
 - Private subnet deployment (no public IPs for tasks)
 - HTTPS-only API (enforced by ALB)